-This report is intended to be a single-source document describing the research programs of the U.S. Army Research Office (ARO) for fiscal year 2011 (FY11; 1 Oct 2010 through 30 Sep 2011).
-This report provides:
+This report is intended to be a single-source document describing the research programs of the U.S. Army Research Office (ARO) for fiscal year 2012 (FY12; 1 Oct 2011 through 30 Sep 2012).

 - A brief review of the strategy employed to guide ARO research investments and noteworthy issues affecting the implementation of that strategy.

 - Statistics regarding basic research funding (i.e., "6.1" funding) and program proposal activity.

 - Research trends and accomplishments of the individual ARO scientific divisions.